 Goal: Each Wakefield student will have no more than 5 absences per semester.

 Beginning September 5, 2022 and ending May 26, 2023, Wakefield Elementary will implement an incentive program to encourage students to attend school regularly and to be on time.
 In order to meet our goals, teachers will create weekly incentives to encourage attendance.
 Monthly school wide incentives will be held for students who have no more than 1 absence per month.
 Excessive tardies and/or absences will result in an attendance conference with the teacher and administrator.
 The counselor will work with parents to create an attendance and/or tardy improvement plan.
 Teachers will be responsible for collecting monthly attendance reports from e-School, which will be used to monitor the attendance goals.
-The PBIS Leadership team will review the quarterly attendance reports at monthly meetings to determine the current progress in reaching our goals.
+The Guiding Coalition will review the quarterly attendance reports at monthly meetings to determine the current progress in reaching our goals.

 Additional Resources